SolemmaLLC/ClimateStudioDocs/docs/radiationMap.rst

 .. _ClimateStudio results panel.: results.html

 The image below shows a radiation map analysis of an urban setting.
 All scene elements have been selected as analysis surfaces and are colored according to the annual solar radiation that they are exposed to in the viewport to the left.
-On the right monthly radiation values for the sensor selected in the viewport are shown.
+On the right, monthly radiation values for the sensor selected in the viewport are shown.
 The table on the lower right provides summary statistics for all selected surfaces.

 .. figure:: images/radiationMap.png
    :width: 900px
    :align: center

 Tip:
-	In order to get radiation values for individual roof surfaces the building brep have to be “exploded” in Rhino and roof surfaces have to be defined as individual surfaces.
+	In order to get radiation values for individual roof surfaces, the building breps have to be “exploded” in Rhino and roof surfaces have to be defined as individual surfaces.